Iyamoto/AdsMiner/README.md

 TODO
 ====
-grab.js - fix stuck on bad pages
+grab.js - fix stuck on bad pages - if any

 gather blacklist, adnets and partners
 	fill db